 For full transformation and conversion of heart, relational investment inside and outside of Bible study is crucial.
 You are forming people, not simply conducting a regular meeting.
 Here are some tips for great investment in your Bible study members:

-• Make invitations to other events and activities.
-How else can you spend time your participants?
+- Make invitations to other events and activities.
+How else can you spend time with your participants?
 What other activities will help them grow?

 Discuss: How can you make a deeper investment in the members (or potential members) of your Bible study?